DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 Important metrics that are key to the performance and overview of the integration should be at the top.

 1. Ensure good design by keeping labels and widgets aligned with consistent spacing and reasonable size.

+!!! tip
+    Use [`TV Mode`](https://docs.datadoghq.com/dashboards/screenboards/#tv-mode) to ensure that the whole dashboard fit on your horizontal screen.

 ### Logos